This stage builds on your understanding of the definitions of circular functions and explores their consequences for equations involving them.

 The point of asking this question is to get to some easy rules for solving sin, cos, and tan equations that don't even need the unit circle, let alone graphs.

-Here is the first easy rule to remember:
+Here is an easy rule to remember:

 Later, we will see that \(180 + \alpha\) works for tan and \(-\alpha\) works for cos.